aDu/greet-locale/README.md

 Greets a user in a particular language.

-Given the locale, it returns the greeting (as a string) most relevant to that locale.
+Given the locale, returns the greeting (as a string) most relevant to that locale.

 Install via npm: `npm i -S greet-locale`.